projectcalico/calico/about/about-network-policy.md

 circumvent, while empowering the developer / service teams to define their own fine-grained constraints on the apps and services they are responsible for.

-!!!
-Diagram, show personas and policy evaluation order: global allow metrics collector to connect to all pods, global deny cluster egress, k8s policies team A, k8s policies team B, global default deny except for DNS
 ![Example mix of network policy types]({{site.baseurl}}/images/example-k8s-calico-policy-mix.svg)

+#### Ability to protect hosts and VMs
 As {{site.prodname}} policies can be enforce on host interfaces, you can use them to protect your Kubernetes nodes (not just your pods), including for example, limiting access to node ports from outside of the cluster.
 To learn more, check out the {{site.prodname}} [policy for hosts]({{site.baseurl}}/security/hosts) guides.

+#### Integrates with Istio
+When used with Istio service mesh, {{site.prodname}} policy engine enforces the same policy model at the host networking layer and at the service mesh layer, protecting your infrastructure from compromised workloads and protecting your workloads from compromised infrastructure.
+This also avoids the need for dual provisioning of security at the service mesh and infrastructure layers, or having to learn different policy models for each layer.

+#### Extendable with Calico Enterprise
 [Calico Enterprise]({{site.baseurl}}/calico-enterprise/) adds even richer network policy capabilities, with the ability to specify hierarchical policies with each team have particular boundaries of trust, and FQDN / domain names in policy rules for restricting access to specific external services.

-Finally, when used with Istio service mesh, {{site.prodname}} policy engine enforces the same policy model at the host networking layer and at the service mesh layer, protecting your infrastructure from compromised workloads and protecting your workloads from compromised infrastructure.
-This also avoids the need for dual provisioning of security at the service mesh and infrastructure layers, or having to learn different policy models for each layer.

 ### Best practices for network policies